“I’m ready Lord, use me. Let me do your work for your purpose.

 This has been me over the past two months.

-I had been asking God to use me to fill His purpose, I was ready to walk whatever path He placed my onto.
+I had been asking God to use me to fill His purpose, I was ready to walk whatever path He placed my on.
 And I meant it when I said it.

 Until it became clear what He intended that I do.

-Fear keeps us from telling our story when we know it has the potential to shine His healing into someone else’s heart.
+Fear keeps us from telling our story when we know it has the potential to be used to shine His healing into someone else’s heart.